Photo Credit: The Daily Pilot

-There will be two services in honor of Ben on Sunday, July 13.
+Two services were held in honor of Ben on Sunday, July 13.

-- A Memorial Paddle Out will be held promptly at 9 a.m. at the Newport Beach Pier.
+- A Memorial Paddle Out was held at 9 a.m. at the Newport Beach Pier.
 A Paddle Out is a way of honoring the fallen who had deep ties to the ocean.
 The ceremony will consist of a gathering on the beach before participants take to the water, paddling out beyond the break, and forming a circle as a sign of union with each other and with Ben.
-Conditions permitting, the Paddle Out will be close enough to the end pier that non-surfers can gather there to watch and participate.
+Approximately 2,500 took part in the paddle out with another 5,000 on the pier and sand.

-- A Celebration of Life will be held promptly at 6:30 p.m. on the beach at Orange Street in Newport Beach.
+- A Celebration of Life was held at 6:30 p.m. on the beach at Orange Street in Newport Beach.